Citizen Science (Working Group)

 - Centre for Environment, Fisheries and Aquaculture Science (Kieran Hyder)

-- Environment Agency (Rob Grew)
+- Environment Agency (Rob Grew, Celia Brammah)

-- Joint Nature Conservation Committee (Anna Robinson)
+- Joint Nature Conservation Committee (Niki Newton)

-- Met Office (Lucy Henretty-Lee)
+- Met Office (Hannah Male)

 - National Oceanography Centre (Sara Fowell)